MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -ScanOnlyIfIdleEnabled
-Indicates whether to start scheduled scans only when the computer is not in use.
+Indicates whether to start scheduled scans only when the computer isn’t in use.
-If you specify a value of `$True` or do not specify a value, Windows Defender runs schedules scans when the computer is on, but not in use.
+If you specify a value of `$True` or don’t specify a value, Windows Defender runs schedules scans when the computer is on, but not in use.

 ```yaml
 Type: Boolean